marco-luzzara/mongodb-transaction-simulation/doc/README.md

 }
 ```

-If you model your data in the above way, a simple query to update all the accounts of a user implies touching many documents and in certain cases a transaction might be necessary. **A schema like the following automatically makes transactions useless**:
+If you model your data in the above way, a simple query to update all the accounts of a user implies touching many documents and in certain scenarios a transaction might be necessary. **A schema like the following automatically makes transactions useless**:

 ```
 // Users